viewflow/jsonstore/README.rst

 Django JSONField-Schema
 =======================

-Expose JSONField data as a virtual django model fields.
+Expose JSONField data as set of virtual django model fields.

 Use ModelForm and ModelAdmin as usual.
 Perform simple queries.
 Migrate to real table columns when needed without code change.